What is the European Commission's role in culture?

 Why is it needed?

 The culture sector is, increasingly, a source of job creation, contributing to growth in Europe.
 The culture sector is also an excellent conduit for promoting social inclusion and supporting cultural diversity.

 What has been done so far?

 Following the successful implementation of the EU's Culture and MEDIA programmes, in 2014 the Commission launched Creative Europe; a consolidated framework programme in support of Europe's cultural and creative sectors.

-Programme funding is complemented by peer learning activities between EU Member State governments (through the Open Method of Coordination), as well as regular reports and studies, and data-gathering designed to provide up-to-date, relevant information on the culture sector and the economy of culture.
+Programme funding is complemented by peer learning activities between EU Member State governments (through the Open Method of Coordination) and between cities and regions, as well as regular reports and studies, and data-gathering designed to provide up-to-date, relevant information on the culture sector and the economy of culture.

 Further policy measures and priorities are identified through international cultural cooperation, specifically in the form of discussions with Member States, as well as through regular progress reviews on the implementation of the Agenda for Culture.

 What are the next steps?

 The Creative Europe programme, until 2020, is the main source of EU funding for the culture sector.
 It also supports policy work undertaken in the framework of the Work Plan for Culture, which runs until the end of 2018.

 In 2016, there will be a mid-term review of the Work Plan, which will subsequently be evaluated and revised on the basis of the review's findings and discussions between the Member States.